berenm/opengl-specification/src/glx/GLX 1.2 Specification.pdf.rst

 It is possible to create a version of the client side library that is protected against multiple threads attempting to access the same connection.
-This is accomplished by having appropriate de nitions for LockDisplay and UnlockDisplay.
+This is accomplished by having appropriate definitions for LockDisplay and UnlockDisplay.
 Since there is some performance penalty for doing the locking, it is implementation-dependent whether a thread safe version, a non-safe version, or both versions of the library are provided.
 Interrupt